Great Blue Heron, St. Petersburg, Florida (iPhone 5s, filtered).

 Little Blue Heron (Egretta caerulea) stalking prey in the J. N. “Ding” Darling National Wildlife Refuge on Sanibel Island, February 22, 2015.
 Shot handheld in kayak with 100 mm. lens, 1/500 second, f/2.0.

 Sunrise Drive, Tavernier, Florida… Friday, January 2, 2015, 7:05 AM… wind blowing east/northeast at 9 knots.
 Big gliders out in force, especially Magnificent Frigate Birds and Brown Pelicans.
-Even panning with them, anything slower than 1/1000 sec didn’t freeze their glides, and my shutter had to be wide open (f/2.0) to capture even a slight glimpse of their feathers lines against a bright sky.
+Even panning with them, anything slower than 1/1000 sec didn’t freeze their glides, and my shutter had to be wide open (f/2.0) to capture even a slight glimpse of the rough edges of their wings against a bright sky.
 Above shot with a 100 mm. lens, then cropped close to frame stealth bomber wings more dramatically.

 My mother’s father, a painter and art teacher, wrote this about photography in a 1926 article for the Providence Journal: